 Sousa was, of course, wrong.
 Recorded music helped make music more accessible to more people, and helped it grow and evolve.
 And we certainly didn't see the end of singing.

 History shows an interplay between technology and art.
-It is true that technology does disrupt and displace, but it also creates new opportunities and new forms of expression.
+It's true that technology does disrupt and displace, but it also creates new opportunities and new forms of expression.
 Hip-hop producers used sampling to create new sounds.
-GarageBand created a generation of bedroom producers, including me.
+GarageBand created a generation of bedroom producers, like myself.
 Electronic artists turned synthesizers and drum machines into a new genre of music.
-This back and forth between technology and art is a cycle that has been happening for centuries.

 Why I'm unconvinced